AmmarSo/Decision-Tree-from-scratch-applied-on-Titanic-Dataset/README.md

 - titanic.csv – the dataset used for training

-- README.md – this file
+- README.md

-##🧠 Why from Scratch?
+## 🧠 Why from Scratch?
 Building machine learning models from scratch helps you understand what’s happening under the hood:

-How a tree selects the best splits
+- How a tree selects the best splits

-How Gini impurity works
+- How Gini impurity works

-How recursive tree construction operates
+- How recursive tree construction operates

-How predictions are made by traversing the tree
+- How predictions are made by traversing the tree

-Once you understand that, using tools like scikit-learn becomes much more meaningful.
+- Once you understand that, using tools like scikit-learn becomes much more meaningful.

 ✅ Requirements
-Python 3.x
+- Python 3.x

-pandas
+- pandas

 (Optional) matplotlib or graphviz for visualization